-The theme of her writings is the weaving of the personal with the political, and she has written six books.
+The theme of her writings is the weaving of the personal with the political, and she has written seven books.

 In 2007 her folk opera about immigration, De Un Lado Al Otro, was performed at the Lensic Performing Arts Center in Santa Fe -- with Robert Castro directing and Cipriano Vigil composing.